lizonggang/PythonBook/en/Day1/Chapter2-Page2.md

 nicebox = 10
 ```

 **Question: ** When you run that program, you did not see anything on the screen.
 Why?

-Suppose we would like to write the money in ‘nicebox’ to the screen.
+Suppose we would like to write the money in '``nicebox``' to the screen.

-Open a new file, write the code below, name it as ‘nicebox2.py’, save it on the
-desktop and run it.
+Open a new file, write the code below, name it as '``nicebox2.py``', save it on the desktop and run it.

 ```python
 nicebox = 10